Everyone knows coronavirus is hurting the automotive industry, especially when it comes to sales.

 Many of the world’s leading auto manufacturers, including Ford, General Motors, and Fiat Chrysler Automotive shut down their assembly lines in response to the coronavirus long-before state governments mandated they do so.

 Is it a painful disruption for major carmakers?—Absolutely.
-But it’s a disruption they’re well positioned to survive.
+But it’s a disruption they can survive.

-The same can’t be said of the smaller, independent manufacturing organizations responsible for producing essential components like aluminum alloy wheels, mufflers, and brake pads.
+The same can’t be said of the smaller, independent manufacturing organizations.
+The companies responsible for producing essential components like aluminum alloy wheels, mufflers, and brake pads.

 Whereas large car manufacturers like Honda are “well-capitalized, the thousands of parts firms that feed the industry’s global supply chain operate…with less of a cash cushion and contract orders that need to be filled.”